 When a dermatologist or hair follicle specialist consults with you to diagnose the cause of your hair loss, he develops an individualized hair loss solution.
 The doctor conducts various tests determining whether you suffer from alopecia or other clinical issues.
 Even if you have inherited hair loss from a relative that does not automatically mean the cause is identical.
 Just like everyone has individual traits, our medical conditions and solutions are unique.

 Once the specialist determines what your symptoms mean and diagnoses the cause, then it is time to decide your course of treatment.
 He will give you various options for the best possible outcome.
 You must decide if you want a quicker treatment or one taking months to a year to see results.
 Will you prefer to go the route of over-the-counter creams rubbed on your scalp daily?
 If you are too busy or not disciplined enough to follow such a regimen, perhaps this treatment is not for you.
+Maybe getting hair cuts could help you style your hair better to where it’s not so noticeable.

 If you want a permanent solution and have the money to fork out to a transplant center promising instant results, this may fit better.
 Or if time is of the essence, a cute wig will suffice.
 You want this first Valentine’s Day together to be special and not marred by hair loss.
 Once you make your choice, an enjoyable night together is assured, hair and all.